chachasikes/DataTrain/README.md

 ### Features
 * Add: Import dataset sample, get permalink to metadata about the dataset fields (elements and properties.)
 * Collaboratively edit information about for fields and values in data sets based on user-tested questions
-* Search for field abbreviations
+* Search for field abbreviations and names.
+Get descriptions for similar fields from other datasets, if available.
-* Share your learning and expertise and help raise the bar of what we can do as a nation.
+* Share your research notes and expertise and help raise the bar of how we understand the work of our governments.
+* Export data in JSON format for incorporatin with APIs
-* Export or make API requests for plain-language labels, descriptions, glossaries and metadata files for apps, APIs and data platforms.
+* Make API requests for field metadata (labels, descriptions, privacy suggestions), for storing with hosted data.

 ### The Problem
 In government, words matter.
 Specific words carry deep meaning about how and why we do things the way we do.
 For better or worse.